-As an organization dedicated to providing its patients with top quality care, in a rapidly expanding community, St. Alexius Medical Center is seeking talented and compassionate individuals interested in a nursing career.
+As an organization dedicated to providing its patients with top quality care, in a rapidly expanding community, CHI St. Alexius Health is seeking talented and compassionate individuals interested in a nursing career.

 Tabitha Beede, BSN, RN